hanion/hanion.github.io/post/my-experience-with-jolt/2025-02-03-my-experience-with-jolt.md

 ## Getting Started with Jolt

 The first thing I did was **clone the Jolt repository** separately and build it to make sure everything worked.
-No surprises here—it built without any issues.
+No surprises here, it built without any issues.

 Once I confirmed that, I added Jolt as a **submodule** to my engine and integrated it into the build system.
 Again, no problems.